ConservationColorado/asana-hire/README.md

 - Secure all this data with organization-bound Google OIDC and OAuth2 user authentication and authorization
 - [Run or deploy the application easily using Docker and Docker Compose](#run-or-deploy-the-application-with-docker-compose)
 - [Separate your deployments with environment variables](#environment-variables)

-### Planned features

-- One click creation of jobs materials, including Asana projects
-- Admin console within the application
-- A fork of this repository that is standalone, independent of Asana

 # Getting started